Siomeow-meow/DSA-GitHub/README.md

 ## 📁 Repository Structure

-Each folder or module represents a topic covered during the semester.
+Each folder corresponds to a major lesson covered this semester.
-Inside, you’ll find:
+Inside each lesson folder, you'll typically find:

+- **Activities from Codechum** – Filenamed as `Item 1`, `Item 2`, etc.
+- **Variation Exercises** – Filenamed as `Variation 1`, `Variation 2`, etc.
+- **Other Sources** – Code from references or external resources is clearly marked with `// Code Not Mine`.

 ```
-├── Lesson 1 - ADT, Cursor Based, Stack and Queue
+├── Lesson 1 - ADT, Cursor Based, Stack and Queue/
-├── Lesson 2 - Dictionary and Sets
+├── Lesson 2 - Dictionary and Sets/
-├── Lesson 3 - Trees and Graphs
+├── Lesson 3 - Trees and Graphs/
 └── README.md
 ```